snakehaihai/Extroperceptive_sensor_calibration/README.md

 This is a package for calibrating multiple extroperceptive sensors

 This code is originally for mulitple 2D LIDAR calibration.
-Now this package is refined and expanded into multiple sensor case such as (LIDAR-LIDAR,  LIDAR to RGBD, 2DLIDAR to 3DLIDAR and LIDAR to stereo)
+Now this package is refined and expanded into multiple sensor case such as

+(LIDAR-LIDAR,  LIDAR to RGBD, 2DLIDAR to 3DLIDAR and LIDAR to stereo)

 So far it uploaded with 3 sensor case.
-To use more, feel free to add more planner constraint cases in the optimization function
+To use more, feel free to add more

+planner constraint and Constraint jacobian in the optimization function

 Only tested with Ubuntu 16.04, MRPT 1.5 and ROS-Kietic